Send Money to France with CurrencyFair

 With hidden fees and a juicy cut of the exchange rate, they don’t make it easy for people to transfer money to France.

 That’s where we can help.
 You can save up to 90% on the bank fees when you send money to France.

 How CurrencyFair Can Help You Transfer Money to France

-Our live exchange rate calculator shows the actual live rates available right now!
+Our new currency converter calculator shows the actual live rates to convert GBP to EUR right now!
 So, if sending money to France is turning you off your dream retirement, or that property in the sun, we can help.

 Set up an account now in only a couple of clicks, and you can send money to France with the minimum of hassle.
 If you’re in doubt, read our customer testimonials to see how we’ve helped thousands of people just like you.

 France adopted the euro for accounting purposes in 1999.
 In 2002, it was also adopted for coins and banknotes.
 Prior to this, the French currency was the franc.
 A popular currency, the French franc was a commonly held international reserve currency throughout both the 19th and 20th centuries.

 Interestingly, before the euro, the French franc was also the de facto currency used in Andorra (alongside the Spanish peseta).
 However, both currencies were replaced by the euro in 1999.

 After the cut-off date for exchanging banknotes for the new euro currency in 2012, it was estimated that €550m were not exchanged, with the French government registering this sum as revenue.